MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/index.md

 ---
 # Azure Data Explorer tools overview

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-It is fully integrated with a variety of tools and connectors to
+Azure Data Explorer offers a variety of tools and connectors to perform data ingestion, control schema entities, perform queries, or integrate with other services.

 ## Ad-hoc query tools